Cusco City Tours

 - Duration: 4-5 hours.

-- What you should know: groups usually have a maximum of 15 people and the transfer is done by minibus.
+- What you should know: groups usually have a maximum of 15 people.

 3. Tour to the Abode of the Gods

-Get ready for an unforgettable adventure on the Tour to the Abode of the Gods!
-Just 13 kilometers from the center of Cusco, in the Huaynaccorco sector stands the majestic Apukunaq Tianan, an impressive set of stone carvings by Cusco master carver Michael de Titan Monteagudo that honor the history and culture of Peru.
+Just 13 kilometers from the center of Cuzco, in the Huaynaccorco sector stands the majestic Apukunaq Tianan, an impressive set of stone carvings by the Cusco master Michael de Titan Monteagudo.

 Details of interest